 A Food Historian, Peggy Lutz, B.A., M.A.

 My maker prepared me all my lifetime for his workmanship that he ordained in me before creation; there is no mistake that I am who I am.
+In my twenties, he had me live briefly in England, France, and Switzerland, igniting my passion for foods of other cultures.
 The loving direction of his perpetual hand on me is crystal clear.

-The winter of 1980-81 marked a delightful period for me, for I lived in the glorious city of Tokyo, Japan!
+The winter of 1980-81 marked a delightful period for me, for I lived in Tokyo, Japan!
 Sudden illness brought me back to the United States.
 My heart’s cry, for many years, was to go back to the Orient; I sought the manifestation of this dream for a long time, to no avail (yet).

-Creativity in me birthed my work in food, as I sought this aspiration to return to Japan; hence after my illness, I began catering historical meals upon my return to Billings, Montana.
+Creativity in me birthed my work in food, as I sought this aspiration to return to Japan; hence after my illness, I began catering historical meals upon my return to the U.S. (Billings, Montana).
 Among repasts of many cultures and times, I designed a feast representing the history of my state, with the intention of getting back to Tokyo.
 Next I met one-on-one with Governor Ted Schwinden and proposed my promoting the popular sale of Montana beef in Japan.

 He grasped my vision of entertaining Japanese clients with my dinner, showcasing our beef; thus, I had contact with the head of the Montana Department of Commerce for two years-albeit there were never enough funds to send me abroad.